mne-tools/mne-python/doc/source/contributing.rst

    that are required to make the best out of this toolbox require a Unix platform.

 #.
 A good python editor: Spyder_ IDE is suitable for those migrating from
    Matlab.
-EPD_ and Anaconda_ are also good choices.
+EPD_ and Anaconda_ both ship Spyder and all its dependencies.
+For Mac users, TextMate_ and `Sublime Text`_ are good choices.
+Sublime Text is available in all three major platforms.

 #.
 Basic scientific tools in python: numpy_, scipy_, matplotlib_